idkfelix/year12/Maths/Data Analysis.md

 		- represented as a range, ($3.2\text{-}5.6$)
 ## Mean, Median & Mode
 - **Mean**
-	- Average of all numbers in a list
+	- Average of all numbers in a data
 	- $$\frac{\text{sum of data}}{\text{count}}=\text{Mean}$$
 - **Mode**
 	- Most common value in data